 BGP faces threats from both BGP speakers and BGP sessions.
 A misbehaving BGP speaker may be misconfigured (mistakenly or intentionally), compromised (e.g., by exploiting software flaws), or unauthorized (e.g., by exploiting a BGP peer authentication vulnerability).
 A BGP session may be compromised or unauthorized.
 We focus on threats against BGP control messages without considering those against data traffic (e.g., malicious packet dropping).
 Attacks against BGP control messages include, for example, modification, insertion, deletion, exposure, and replaying of messages.
-In this paper, we focus on modification and insertion (hereinafter falsification [4]) of BGP control messages; deletion, exposure and replaying are beyond the scope of this paper.
+In this paper, we focus on modification and insertion (hereafter falsification [4]) of BGP control messages; deletion, exposure and replaying are beyond the scope of this paper.
 Deletion appears indistinguishable from legitimate route filtering.
 Exposure might compromise confidentiality of BGP control messages, which may or may not be a major concern [4].
-Replaying is a serious threat and can be handled by setting expiration time for a message, however it seems challenging to find an appropriate value for an expiration time.
+Replaying is a serious threat, which can be handled by setting expiration time for a message; however it seems challenging to find an appropriate value for an expiration time.

 There are four types of BGP control messages: OPEN, KEEPALIVE, NOTIFICATION, and UPDATE.
 The first three are used for establishing and maintaining BGP sessions with peers, and falsification of them will very likely result in session disruption.
-As mentioned by Hu et al. [24], they can be protected by a point-to-point authentication protocol, e.g., IPsec [26].
-We concentrate on falsification of BGP UPDATE messages (hereinafter, often referred to simply as BGP messages) which carry inter-domain routing information and are used for building up routing tables.
+As mentioned by Hu et al. [20], they can be protected by a point-to-point authentication protocol, e.g., IPsec [21].
+We concentrate on falsification of BGP UPDATE messages (hereafter, we refrain from capitalizing update as UPDATE) which carry inter-domain routing information and are used for building up routing tables.
+A BGP update message consists of three parts: withdrawn routes, network layer reachability information (NLRI), and path attributes (e.g., AS_PATH, LO-CAL_PREF, etc.).
+A route should only be withdrawn by a party which had previously announced that route.
+Otherwise, a malicious entity could cause service disruption by withdrawing a route which is actually in service.
+Digitally signing BGP update messages will allow to verify if a party has the right to withdraw a route.
+Further discussion is beyond the scope of the present paper.

-A BGP UPDATE message consists of three parts: withdrawn routes, network layer reachability information (NLRI), and path attributes (e.g., AS\PATH, LOCAL\PREF, etc.).
-Due to space limitations, we omit discussion of how to protect withdrawn routes.
 NLRI consists of a set of IP prefixes sharing the same characteristics as described by the path attributes.
 NLRI is falsified if an AS originates a prefix not owned by that AS, or aggregated improperly from other routes.
-Examples of consequences include denial of service and man-in-the-middle attacks.
-There are two types of AS\PATH: AS\SEQUENCE or AS\SET.
-An AS\PATH of type AS\SEQUENCE consists of an ordered list of ASes traversed by this route.
-An AS\PATH of type AS\SET consists of an unordered list of ASes, sometimes created when multiple routes are aggregated.
-Due to space limitations, we focus on the security of AS\SEQUENCE in this paper.
-(Note AS\SET is less widely used on the Internet.
-For example, as of August 1, 2004, only 23 of 17884 ASes originated 47 of 161796 prefixes with AS\SET.)
-An AS\PATH is falsified if an AS or any other entity illegally operates on an AS\PATH, e.g., inserting a wrong AS number, deleting or modifying an AS number on the path, etc. Since AS\PATH is used for detecting routing loops and used by route selection processes, falsification of AS\PATH can result in routing loops or selecting routes not selected otherwise.
-We are interested in countering falsification of NLRI and AS\PATH.
+Examples of consequences include denial of service and manin-the-middle attacks.
+There are two types of AS_PATH: AS_SEQUENCE or AS_SET.
+An AS_PATH of type AS_SEQUENCE consists of an ordered list of ASes traversed by this route.
+An AS_PATH of type AS_SET consists of an unordered list of ASes, sometimes created when multiple routes are aggregated.
+Due to space limitations, we focus on the security of AS_SEQUENCE.
+(Note: AS_SET is less widely used on the Internet.
+For example, as of August 1, 2004, only 23 of 17 884 ASes originated 47 of 161 796 prefixes with AS_SET.)
+An AS_PATH is falsified if an AS or any other entity illegally operates on an AS_PATH, e.g., inserting a wrong AS number, deleting or modifying an AS number on the path, etc. Since AS_PATH is used for detecting routing loops and used by route selection processes, falsification of AS_PATH can result in routing loops or selecting routes not selected otherwise.
+We are interested in countering falsification of NLRI and AS_PATH.
 We assume there are multiple non-colluding misbehaving ASes and BGP speakers in the network, which may have legitimate cryptographic keying materials.
 This non-colluding assumption is also made by S-BGP and soBGP, explicitly or implicitly.

-2.3 BGP Security Goals
+2.4.
+BGP Security Goals